-- A. an activity that will not impact a wetland; - B. excavation in wetlands when limited to removal of sediment or debris such as trees, logs, stumps, beaver dams, blockage of culverts, and trash, provided the removal does not result in alteration of the original cross-section of the wetland or watercourse.
+A. an activity that will not impact a wetland;

+B. excavation in wetlands when limited to removal of sediment or debris such as trees, logs, stumps, beaver dams, blockage of culverts, and trash, provided the removal does not result in alteration of the original cross-section of the wetland or watercourse.
 Wetland areas created solely by beaver activities may be drained by removing those materials placed by beaver.
 Drainage is permitted by removing or moving materials blocking installed roadway culverts and related drainage structures.
-Additional excavation or removal of other materials is not permitted unless it can be shown by aerial photographs that the proposed activity will not drain or fill wetland that was there before the beaver dam was built or before the culvert became plugged; - C. temporary or seasonal water level management activities done for the purpose of performing maintenance or as part of vegetation or habitat management activities, which will not result in the conversion of a wetland to a nonwetland or conversion of a nondegraded wetland to a different type; - D. an activity conducted as part of an approved replacement or banking plan, conducted or authorized by public agencies for the purpose of wetland restoration or fish and wildlife habitat restoration or improvement according to the guidance referenced in part 8420.0112, items J and H, or repair and maintenance of earthen containment structures; - E. excavation limited to removal of deposited sediment in wetlands that are presently utilized as storm water management basins, or excavation and removal of contaminated substrate, when the excavated area is limited to the minimum dimensions necessary for achieving the desired purpose and stabilized to prevent water quality degradation; - F. an activity associated with the operation, routine maintenance, or emergency repair of existing utilities and public works structures, including pipelines, provided the activity does not result in additional wetland intrusion or additional impacts, either wholly or partially;
+Additional excavation or removal of other materials is not permitted unless it can be shown by aerial photographs that the proposed activity will not drain or fill wetland that was there before the beaver dam was built or before the culvert became plugged;

+C. temporary or seasonal water level management activities done for the purpose of performing maintenance or as part of vegetation or habitat management activities, which will not result in the conversion of a wetland to a nonwetland or conversion of a nondegraded wetland to a degraded wetland;